twiceyoungmin/twiceyoungmin/README.md

 i love you all!! c+h + int ^_^ 🥕

-hihii ! im vinn :3 so this acc is for pt! call me he/him :q if i afk or freeze😭😭 u can int with me it oki:3 tysm friend u r my fav i love you all!. chi,artemis,kero,lemoni,yixra,theme,ryan,
+hihii ! im vinn :3 so this acc is for pt! call me he/him :q if i afk or freeze😭😭 u can int with me it oki:3 tysm friend u r my fav i love you all!. chi,artemis,kero,lemoni,yixra,theme and ryan!

 i very miss u ryan when ur back :( im still waiting for u ryan we miss u we never forgot u,u the best